facebook/docusaurus/website/docs/lifecycle-apis.md

 ## `configureWebpack(config, isServer, utils)`

 Modifies the internal webpack config.
-If the return is an `Object`, it will be merged into the final config using webpack-merge.
-If it is a function, it will be called and receive `config` as the 1st argument and an `isServer` flag as the 2nd argument.
+If the return value is a JavaScript object, it will be merged into the final config using [`webpack-merge`](https://github.com/survivejs/webpack-merge).
+If it is a function, it will be called and receive `config` as the first argument and an `isServer` flag as the argument argument.

 ### `config`

-`configureWebpack` is called with `config` generated according to client / server build.
+`configureWebpack` is called with `config` generated according to client/server build.
 You may treat this as the base config to be merged with.

 ### `isServer`